 - To win the 2016 Chevy Silverado Truck, the N.J.
 State Record for short fin mako must be exceeded (currently 856 pounds).
 The heaviest mako shark, approved by the NJDEP Div. of Fish and Wildlife Record Fish Program and the Insurance Company will be considered for the prize.
 Only one vehicle/prize will be awarded to the heaviest record breaker.
 The truck title will be issued

 to the individual that is listed on the tournament registration application form unless a note, signed by the entrant, depicts otherwise.

 - There will be no refunds, for any reason, one hour after the start of the first day of fishing, including mechanical failures.

 - If controversy occurs, a formal protest may be submitted to the Tournament Committee for determination and decision.
 The protest must be made, IN WRITING and BEFORE MIDNIGHT to a Tournament Committee representative on the day the alleged infraction occurred.
 A Protest Form, with applicable instructions, will be included in each Captain's Bag.
 Protests submitted after the day and time limit will not be considered.

 - All winners MUST submit their social security number or corporate I. D. number prior to the award of any prize or Calcutta money.

 - Checks will be made out to the entrants name listed on the application form unless a note, signed by the entrant, depicts otherwise.

 - Every boat contending MUST be equipped with a working VHF radio, all USCG mandatory safety equipment and EPIRB.

-- Your Captains Bag (received at registation) will contain an additional copy of these Rules and Regulations.
+- Your Captains Bag (received at registration) will contain an additional copy of the Rules, Regulations and Check-out Procedures.